 In strategic areas in your home, there are access ports to your plumbing system.
 We find these ports and then reach for our trusty drain camera tool.
 These camera-tipped cables are inserted into your plumbing pipes and maneuvered by a trained technician.
-The video feed is transmitted back to the plumber via real time monitor so we are able to see the exact location of the problem.
+The video feed is transmitted back to the plumber via a real-time monitor so we can see the exact location of the problem.

-Here at 3 Mountains Plumbing, we perform sewer camera inspection on many of the major drain cleaning jobs that we do.
-That’s because this state-of-the-art technology allows us to see inside of the pipes and find the source of your drain problems quickly and accurately!
-If you toilet is backed-up, your sewer main line is clogged, or if you kitchen sink is overflowing, sewer camera inspection helps us find the precise location of what’s causing your plumbing issues and provide the solution.
+Here at 3 Mountains Plumbing, we perform sewer camera inspections on many of the major drain cleaning jobs that we do.
+That’s because this state-of-the-art technology allows us to see inside the pipes and find the source of your drain problems quickly and accurately!
+If your toilet is backed-up, your sewer main line is clogged, or your kitchen sink is overflowing, sewer camera inspection helps us find the precise location of what’s causing your plumbing issues and provide the solution.

-- More Accuracy than Other Methods– If you ever suspect that you have a plumbing problem but just aren’t sure, sewer camera inspection is the way to go.
-It’s the one plumbing procedure that allows you to see all the way inside of your sewer mainline!
+- More Accuracy than Other Methods– If you ever suspect that you have a plumbing problem but just aren’t sure, a sewer camera inspection is a way to go.
+It’s the one plumbing procedure that allows you to see inside of your sewer mainline!